-Whether it was at Chateau-Thierry, Verdun, El Guettar, Elba, Monte Della Vedetta, the Battle of the Bulge, Rabaul, Inchon, Pusan, Chosin Reservoir, Pork Chop Hill, Hue, Phu Cat, The Iron Triangle, Hamburger Hill, la Drang Valley, Khe Sanh, Rumaila, Al-Batin, Medina Ridge, Kab- ul, Kandahar, our Omega Mu brothers have demonstrated devotion to duty in defense of freedom and liberty.
-They are the stability of our na- tion, and we, the Omega Mu brotherhood, revere, honor, and salute their persevering and determined spirit within our great nation and our great brotherhood.
-We will always be grateful for the military service of every Omega Mu veteran from the Spanish-American War to the present.
+Whether it was at New Orleans, Red River, Fort Blakely, Marianna, San Juan Hill, Santiago de Cuba, Chateau-Thierry, Verdun, El Guettar, Elba, Monte Della Vedetta, the Battle of the Bulge, Rabaul, Inchon, Pusan, Chosin Reservoir, Pork Chop Hill, Hue, Easter Offensive, Phu Cat, The Iron Triangle, Hamburger Hill, la Drang Valley, Bien Hoa, Khe Sanh, Rumaila, Al-Batin, Medina Ridge, Kabul, Kandahar, our Omega Mu brothers have demonstrated devotion to duty in defense of freedom and liberty.
+They are the stability of our nation, and we, the Omega Mu brotherhood, revere, honor, and salute their persevering and determined spirit within our great nation and our historic brotherhood.
+We will always honor the heroism of all of our brothers who have served in the armed forces from the Civil War to the present.
+Thank you.

 Chip Chapman, ’82